Going to school during COVID-19

 It is really important that all staff and students follow good hygiene practices when in school.
 This means:

 - Wash your hands properly with soap and regularly

 - If you cannot wash your hands, use hand sanitiser wherever it is available, and wash your hands fully as soon as you can, particularly after being in public places or on public transport

 - Cover your mouth and nose with a tissue or your sleeve when you cough and sneeze

 - Put used tissues into a bin immediately after use and wash your hands

 - Try to avoid touching your eyes nose and mouth

 What happens if someone in my school has COVID-19?

-If someone starts to feel unwell while they’re in school, and they are showing symptoms of COVID-19, they will be given a mask and be brought to an area of the school to isolate before they are sent home.
+If someone starts to feel unwell while they’re in school, and they are showing symptoms of COVID-19, they will be brought to an area of the school to isolate before they are sent home.
 Those who have been in close contact with the person may be contacted by the HSE to arrange testing.
 Any area where the student spent time will be thoroughly cleaned and disinfected.
 The school will assess the situation to decide what to do next.